cst8257/validation-final/README.md

-# validation
+# Validation

-This repository contains the starter files for the Validation project.
+## Objective
+Incorporate PHP validation on the form data.